 AI Models Used

-All AI processing runs on infrastructure owned by Avalw S.R.L. in the European Union.
+All AI processing runs on infrastructure wholly owned and operated by Avalw S.R.L. in the European Union.
 No user data or content is sent to external AI providers.
-All models are open-source.

 - Image generation

-- Stable Diffusion (open-source), running on local GPU hardware
+- Stable Diffusion (open-source), running on dedicated local GPU hardware for AI-generated illustrations

-- All models run entirely on servers owned by Avalw S.R.L. -- no cloud AI APIs, no external model providers
+- All models run entirely on servers owned by Avalw S.R.L. in Romania, EU.
+No cloud AI APIs, no external model providers, full data sovereignty

 EU AI Act Compliance